top of page

 • Lower risk of serious injury compared to power and strength training

 Optimized Cycling: Endurance training can be used in conjunction with other training types to maintain cardiovascular health and muscle endurance.
-It’s beneficial to cycle in during deload weeks or as part of a recovery phase.
+It’s beneficial during deload weeks or as part of a recovery phase.

 How to Optimize Training with Cycling

-Periodization is key when it comes to resistance training.
-This means structuring your training into phases, each focusing on a specific type of training to optimize performance and recovery.
+Periodisation is key when it comes to resistance training.
+Structuring your training into phases allows you to focus on specific goals while optimising performance and recovery.
 Here’s a sample cycle for athletes:

-2. Strength Phase (6-8 weeks): Transition to strength training, focusing on lower reps and heavier weights.
-This builds a solid foundation of strength.
+• Strength Phase (6-8 weeks): Transition to strength training, focusing on lower reps and heavier weights to build foundational strength.

-5. Recovery Phase (1-2 weeks): Use lower intensity, focusing on endurance and mobility.
-This helps prevent burnout and prepares the body for the next cycle.
+• Recovery Phase (1-2 weeks): Use lower intensity, focusing on endurance and mobility to prevent burnout and prepare for the next cycle.

 Final Thoughts

-Understanding the differences between power, strength, hypertrophy, and endurance training, and how to cycle them, is crucial for maximizing your results.
-Each type of training has its own benefits and risks, but when structured properly, they can all complement each other, leading to a well-rounded and effective fitness routine.
-Remember, the best program is one that aligns with your goals, keeps you motivated, and is sustainable long-term.
+Understanding the differences between power, strength, hypertrophy, and endurance training—and how to cycle them—is crucial for maximising your results.
+Each type of training has its own benefits and risks, but when structured properly, they complement each other to create a well-rounded, effective fitness routine.

 Millie x